By a window where autumn is saddled

 Her mem'ries tattooed in the garden

-where the tear of the morning unwinds...
+where the tear of each morning unwinds...

 In the quiet remains of their sorrow